DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberMiningCore.md

 ### NewSkyBlockProfileMemberMiningCore

-`func NewSkyBlockProfileMemberMiningCore(biomes SkyBlockProfileMemberMiningCoreBiomes, crystals SkyBlockProfileMemberMiningCoreCrystals, dailyOresMined int64, dailyOresMinedDay int64, dailyOresMinedDayGemstone int64, dailyOresMinedDayGlacite int64, dailyOresMinedDayMithrilOre int64, dailyOresMinedGemstone int64, dailyOresMinedGlacite int64, dailyOresMinedMithrilOre int64, experience int64, greaterMinesLastAccess int64, lastReset int64, nodes SkyBlockProfileMemberMiningCoreNodes, powderGemstone int64, powderGemstoneTotal int64, powderGlacite int64, powderGlaciteTotal int64, powderMithril int64, powderMithrilTotal int64, powderSpentGemstone int64, powderSpentGlacite int64, powderSpentMithril int64, receivedFreeTier bool, retroactiveTier2Token bool, tokensSpent int64, ) *SkyBlockProfileMemberMiningCore`
+`func NewSkyBlockProfileMemberMiningCore(crystals SkyBlockProfileMemberMiningCoreCrystals, experience int64, nodes SkyBlockProfileMemberMiningCoreNodes, powderMithril int64, powderMithrilTotal int64, receivedFreeTier bool, retroactiveTier2Token bool, tokensSpent int64, ) *SkyBlockProfileMemberMiningCore`

 NewSkyBlockProfileMemberMiningCore instantiates a new SkyBlockProfileMemberMiningCore object This constructor will assign default values to properties that have it defined,